“Why do I still feel hungry? I just had a meal!”; “Why am I always hungry?” – If you often feel this way, this article might be helpful for you!

 REASONS FOR ALWAYS FEELING HUNGRY

-If you are following a diet that makes you starve or not letting you eat enough, it is a wrong approach to losing weight.
+If you are following a diet that either makes you starve or restricts certain foods and doesn’t permit you to eat your required intake , it is a wrong approach to losing weight.
 Your body is getting fewer calories than it is burning.
 All you need are healthy lifestyle changes in your life!

 Working out more than normal

 If one burns a lot more calories than they consume daily by working out excessively, they will feel hungrier.
-And you have to be careful because you might end up overeating in this case.
+One ought to be careful because he/she might end up overeating in this case.

 You are not eating enough protein